How well do we understand the statistics of reality?

 The honest version would be: "Indoor tanning increases cancer risk compared to not tanning.
 Whether it's more dangerous than the same UV dose from sunlight, holding exposure constant, is less clearly established."

 I went looking for research that specifically compares indoor tanning to equivalent sun exposure.
 I couldn't find it.
 The studies compare tanners to non-tanners, not artificial UV to natural UV at the same dose.
+The 2025 study that made all the headlines doesn't change this.
+It demonstrates that UV causes mutations, which we already knew, while the methodology doesn't actually address whether the source matters.

 The shape of the error